Scheduled MonumentsEnglandRoman amphitheatre (southern part)

 Roman amphitheatre (southern part) is a scheduled monument protected by Historic England under reference 1004638.
 View the official record →

-Roman amphitheatre (southern part) is a scheduled ancient monument located in Cheshire, England, comprising the surviving remains of a Roman military amphitheatre.
+The Roman amphitheatre (southern part) is an ancient monument located in Cheshire, England, forming part of the archaeological remains associated with the Roman fortress at Chester (Deva Victrix).
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1004638.

 Roman amphitheatre (southern part) is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1004638.